gnif/LookingGlass/doc/faq.rst

 capture resolution, or refresh rate.
 The windows capture methods currently struggle to capture high resolutions under certain circumstances.

-Another cause can be how the game or application you are running is configured.
-Because of the way windows integrate with the WDM (Windows Desktop Manager), running applications in "Full Screen" mode may—in some cases—cause a large performance penalty.
-Try switching to windowed full-screen mode, the difference in performance can be like night and day.

 Some titles do some strange things at early initialization that cause capture performance issues.
 One such title is the Unigine Valley benchmark where the capture rate is limited to 1/2 the actual rate.
 For